dwallet-labs/dwallet-network/docs/docs/core-concepts/dwallets.md

 - **Massively Decentralized**: Utilizes the 2PC-MPC protocol to enable participation from hundreds or thousands of permissionless nodes in the signature process.
-- **Programmable**: Allows builders on other networks to define logic that governs transaction signatures, enforceable by the dWallet Network.
+- **Programmable**: Allows builders on other networks to define logic that governs transaction signatures, enforceable by Ika.
   This enables enforcing logic across all of Web3 without [cross-chain risks](multi-chain-vs-cross-chain.md).
 - **Transferable**: Supports ownership transfer, enhancing access control and enabling features like a dWallet marketplace or future user claims.
-- **Universal Signing Mechanism**: Capable of signing transactions for virtually any blockchain by supporting common algorithms like ECDSA, and in the future also EdDSA and Schnorr.
+- **Universal Signing Mechanism**: Capable of signing transactions for virtually any blockchain by supporting common algorithms like ECDSA, and soon also EdDSA and Schnorr.

 ## Use Cases

 dWallets serve as foundational tools for developers seeking to enable secure, native multi-chain interoperability.
-For instance, a developer on Ethereum could generate a Bitcoin signature within their smart contract.
+For instance, a developer on Sui could generate a Bitcoin or an Ethereum signature within their smart contract.
 This capability opens a plethora of use cases across the Web3 ecosystem, from decentralized custody and making DAOs multi-chain, to natively interoperable DeFi (including Bitcoin) with multi-chain lending and order books and many more.